Syd Howe: Playing career

 On March 19, 1940, Howe scored 25 seconds into overtime to give the Wings a 2–1 victory over the New York Americans in game one of the quarter-finals.
 It was Howe's most cherished moment of his career and would stand as the fastest overtime goal scored in NHL history for the next 29 years.
 He also set the modern-day NHL record by scoring six goals in a game on February 3, 1944, versus the New York Rangers, a record which has since been twice equaled but never bettered in over fifty years of play.
 He was named to the NHL Second Team All-Star squad as a left winger in 1945 and played in the 1939 benefit All-Star game for Babe Siebert.

 In his NHL career, he scored 237 goals and 291 assists for 528 points in 691 games.
 In the playoffs, he totaled 17 goals and 27 assists for 44 points in 70 games.
 He won the Stanley Cup with Detroit Red Wings in 1936, 1937 and 1943.
 In 1934–35, he was runner-up to Charlie Conacher for the scoring title with 47 points in 50 games despite playing much of the season with the last-place St. Louis Eagles.
 In 1943–44, he racked up 32 goals and 60 points in just 46 games, however, league-wide scoring was inflated due to World War II.
-In a February 3, 1944 game against the New York Rangers, Howe scored six goals in a single game, a total that has been surpassed only once when Joe Malone scored seven.
+In a February 3, 1944 game against the New York Rangers, Howe scored six goals in a single game, a modern era record one shy of when Joe Malone scored seven in 1920 when most players stayed on the ice for the entire game.

 Howe was an all-around player, shifting between left wing and centre as needed, killing penalties and dropping back to play defence in a pinch.
 Those who watched the team closely reported that Howe's ice time with the Red Wings would constitute an amazing total.

+Syd Howe became the NHL's all-time leading point scorer on March 8, 1945, surpassing Nels Stewart's previous record of 515.
+Howe held all time record with 528 points until Bill Cowley surpassed him in 1947.

 Upon playing his last NHL game in 1946, Howe was the last active player who played for the Philadelphia Quakers and the original era of the Ottawa Senators.
 He would return to Ottawa, and play again for the Senators, now in the Quebec Senior Hockey League.

 Although not related, right wing Gordie Howe joined the Red Wings the following season (1946–47) and remained with the club until 1971 thus giving the Wings a star forward named Howe on its roster for 37 consecutive seasons (1934–1971).
 Syd Howe was inducted into the Hockey Hall of Fame in 1965, and died eleven years later on May 20, 1976, of throat cancer at age 64.
 He was interred in the Capital Memorial Gardens in Ottawa.